Metric | Description | Other Names/Notes |

 For a more Pythonic look at model evaluation, we would highly recommend going through the sci-kit learn documentation on Model Evaluation.
 It has you absolutely covered with code examples and concepts.

 The origin of the term “confusion matrix” is a bit muddled, and it’s not clear why it’s not just called a classification table/matrix (as it actually is from time to time).
-If you call it a classification table, probably everyone will know exactly what you mean, but if you call it a confusion matrix, few outside of data science (or domains that use it) will likely know what you’re talking about.↩︎
+If you call it a classification table, probably everyone will know exactly what you mean, but if you call it a confusion matrix, probably few outside of data science (or domains that use it) will know what you’re talking about.↩︎

 predict_proba